Novros/reactiveworld-pages/_posts/2018-03-18-Observable-transformation.md

 ```

 ### GroupBy
-This function will group items into groups by key returned from discriminating function.
+This function will group items into groups defined by key returned from discriminating function.
 For each group defined by the same key, it will emit new Observable.
 Emitted observable ends, when the source Observable ends.

 #### Example
 ``` java